PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Related work

 \section{Related work}

-In early work on the topic, \citet{bengio1997using} introduced a differentiable portfolio optimizer and suggested that direct optimization with financial criteria has better performance in neural networks compared to the mean squared error of predicted values. \citet{kao2009directed} trained a linear regressor with a convex combination of prediction error and decision error, but they only considered unconstrained quadratic programming.
-With the success of deep learning, predict-then-optimize research has adopted gradient-based methods. \citet{domke2012generic} investigated generic gradient-descend methods to minimize unconstrained energy functions.
-More recently, the interest has been in constrained optimization problems that represent much of the real-world applications.
-For instance, \citet{gould2016differentiating} allows differentiating bi-level optimization problems with and without constraints.
-In subsequent studies, a comprehensive exploration of differentiable constraint optimization encompasses various types of optimization problems such as quadratic programming, linear programming, and integer linear programming.
-A comparison of methodologies for end-to-end constrained optimization are presented in Table \ref{tab:comp} and Table \ref{tab:cost}.
-Another notable piece of work that does not employ gradients is that of the predict-then-optimize decision tree of \citet{elmachtoub2020decision}.
+In early work on the topic, \citet{bengio1997using} introduced a differentiable portfolio optimizer and suggested that direct optimization with financial criteria performs better in neural networks than the mean squared error of the predicted values. \citet{kao2009directed} trained a linear regressor with a convex combination of prediction error and decision error, but only considered unconstrained quadratic programming. \citet{domke2012generic} investigated generic gradient descent methods to minimize unconstrained energy functions.